FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Discussion

 \partitle{Overhead during the Fingerprint Verification Stage} \begin{itemize} \item For FIT-ModelDiff, the space complexity is $O(1)$ and the time complexity is $O(k)$ where k is the length of the targeted fingerprint.
 FIT-ModelDiff is a bit-wise fingerprinting method that extracts the fingerprint bit by bit.
 It only reads two samples to calculate one bit in the fingerprint in each step.
 The fingerprint can be extracted in k steps.
 Therefore, the space complexity is $O(1)$, and the time complexity is $O(k)$. \item For FIT-LIME, the space complexity is $O(k)$ and the time complexity is $O(k/\beta)$ where $\beta$ is the batch size.
 FIT-LIME is a list-wise method that extracts the fingerprint as a whole list.
 FIT-LIME needs to read all the samples at the same time to extract the fingerprint.
 On the other hand, FIT-LIME can calculate the outputs of an entire batch at the same time.
 As such, the space complexity is $O(k)$, and the time complexity is $O(k/\beta)$. \end{itemize}

 \partitle{Overhead during the Testing Samples Extraction Stage} In each iteration of optimizing the testing samples, we need to perform one forward propagation and one backward propagation of the fingerprint verification method.
 Assuming that we utilize $\xi$ augmented models during optimization, the time complexities of each iteration of testing sample extraction in FIT-ModelDiff and FIT-LIME are $O(\xi\cdot k)$ and $O(\xi\cdot k/\beta)$. $k$ is the length of the targeted fingerprint and $\beta$ is the batch size.
-For instance, in our main experiments, we utilize $10$ augmented models and a $256$-bit targeted fingerprint.
-It takes only 3 seconds for one optimization iteration in FIT-ModelDiff and 1 second for that in FIT-LIME.
-As such, arguably, our FIT-ModelDiff and FIT-LIME are efficient in optimization and the overall overhead is acceptable.
+We evaluate the time overhead during the testing samples extraction stage for different methods, as presented in Table~\ref{tab:time}.
+Overall, our proposed FIT-ModelDiff and FIT-LIME demonstrate high efficiency.
+Even with the large ViT model, the time cost is still low ($<7$s per iteration and $<0.6$h for the entire 300 iterations).
+Furthermore, the testing sample extraction process is a one-time operation for the protected model and does not require repeated execution.
+As such, our FIT-Print is efficient in optimization, and the overall overhead is acceptable.